Skip to main content

 Module 7: Agent Skills — Teaching Agents Runbooks

-Duration: 90 minutes Day: Day 3, Session 1
+Duration: 60 minutes (hands-on lab) Day: Day 3, Session 1

 Lab Location